 a) Measures of Central Tendency

-These metrics help identify the center or “average” value of a dataset:
+These metrics help us to identify the centre or “average” value of a dataset:

-- Mean: The average of all values.
+- Mean: This is the average of all values.
 Calculated by adding all numbers and dividing by the total count.

-- Median: The middle value in a sorted dataset.
+- Median: This is the middle value in a sorted dataset.
 If the dataset has an even count, the median is the average of the two middle numbers.

-- Mode: The most frequently occurring value in a dataset.
+- Mode: This is the most frequently occurring value in a dataset.
 Some datasets have more than one mode.

 b) Measures of Dispersion

-These metrics show the spread of data values:
+These metrics show the distance between data points or the average.

 - Example: For [10,15,20,25] the range is 25−10=15.